MundatiC/Marvey/Readme.md

-# Shoe E-Commerce App
+# Marvey

-Simple Shoe ordering App created with FireBase as backend
+Marey is a simple app for ordering off-shelf pharmacy and medicinal products

 ## Description

-This app has currently Five main Features
+This app has currently 6 main Features

 * FireBase Email Authentication
 * Displaying Products into main page fron FireBase Realtime DataBase
 * Like Functionality
 * Product Detail Page - where you choose size of the shoes and Add Product to the created
 * Displaying Cart Item Products From FireStore
+* Mpesa online payment

 ## Tech Stack Used

 * Firebase Email Authentication
 * Firebase Realtime DataBase
 * Firebase Firestore
+* Daraja Api

 ## Screenshots